 Just pick topics that interest you and learn about what is involved in the different processes, it will help when you enter the planning stage which we talk about later.

 Keep a notebook

 When you start making a plan for your homestead you will have a better idea of what you need in these areas.
-Write down things you want to remember about each one, like where to find supplies, suggestions for recipes, project information or instructions of how to do something.
+Write down things you want to remember about each one.
+Keep track of things like where to find supplies, suggestions for recipes, project information or instructions on how to do something.

 I bought a notebook and added tabs for each of the areas I was interested in.
 When it came time to make a plan, I had everything in one place and somewhat organized.

 Another option is to Make a Vision Board for your Homestead where you can visually represent your homesteading dreams.

 After a while, your notebook will become full of all the information you wrote down or copied.
 I’m sure your personal library is fuller now too.
 I must have bought 20 books on different topics I was interested in, and my notebook was slammed full of notes.